 San Jose Airport is the hub of transportation to Costa Rica.
 Flights come in from all over the world at all hours of the day (and night).
 If you’re coming in at night, there are plenty of places to stay near the airport.
 It’s also possible to arrive mid-morning and make the 3-hour trek to Fortuna by private car.
 Additional renter’s insurance is required for car rentals in Costa Rica and there is a hefty premium for renting cars at the airport.
 Costs can be reduced if you spend the night and then rent a car the next day.
 We chose to package transportation into our excursions and not rent a car in county.

 There are plenty of hotels and hostels in La Fortuna and the surrounding area from jungle eco-lodges, to hot spring resorts, to hotels and budget hostels inside of La Fortuna itself.
 Each of these accommodations offers something a little different.
 Ecolodges offer exposure to the magnificent jungles of Costa Rica.
-The resorts offer top-end amenities and access to the hot springs on property.
+The resorts offer top-end amenities and access to the hot springs on property, which is perfect for adventurous couples looking to and a little nocturnal excitement.

 Staying in La Fortuna allows you to explore the shops and culture of the town while negotiating for discount activities from a large selection of providers while in country.
 You can often find great deals because the providers know that you can just walk next door if they don’t offer a competitive price.
 We chose to stay at an eco-lodge and leverage group travel for massive savings.
 How massive of savings?
 We were able to do all of these adventures with meals, activities, 7 nights lodging, and transportation included for $900 / person.
 That’s an all inclusive price, not including airfare.